githubixx/ansible-role-flanneld/README.md

 ...
 ```

 If you have a closer look in the last line you see in this example `cksum 0x74e3 (incorrect -> 0x890f)` and that's the problem.
 The `SYN` packet is dropped because the checksum is wrong.
-No if you disable checksum offloading for `flannel.1` interface on all hosts (again at least on Hetzner cloud) it works:
+Now if you disable checksum offloading for `flannel.1` interface on all hosts (again at least on Hetzner cloud) it works:

 ```
 telnet 10.32.0.254 53